-Printed apparel with a super soft feel is huge right now.
+Printed apparel with a super soft feel is huge.
 In fact, it’s the most common request we get.
 Soft prints are so desirable, it’s not likely this is a trend that will fizzle out.
-For this reason, we have an entire page dedicated to the various methods that can be used to achieve this affect.
-They include soft-hand base additives, water-based inks, and discharge inks.
+For this reason, we have an entire page dedicated to the various methods that can be used to achieve this effect.

 One of the original specialty affects in the world of screen printing.
 Puff ink is a plastisol that has been modified with the addition of a heat reactive foaming agent.
 The ink expands when exposed to high temperature heat as the garment is cured.